Pre-Employment Drug Testing: A Worker’s Guide in 2025

 Pre-employment drug testing is a common practice in many companies across the US.
 Whether you’re applying for a job as medical staff, a truck driver, a construction worker, or even an office worker, your employer may require you to take a drug test.
+Failing a drug test can result in losing a job offer or facing other consequences, depending on the company's policies.

 Depending on the company, these requirements may differ.
 Pre-employment drug screening includes testing for various drugs and can assist in the hiring process to confirm that an applicant is fit for an organization.